-Liquidity risk associated with the need to pay claims, as determined by SEGC, is mitigated by investing in cash based funds.
-Both the UBS Cash Plus Fund and Schroders Fixed Income Fund can be called upon at short notice to fund working capital requirements as required.
+Liquidity risk associated with the need to pay claims or other expenses, as determined by SEGC, is mitigated by investing in cash based funds.
+Both the UBS Cash Plus Fund and Schroders Fixed Income Fund can be called upon at short notice to fund liquidity requirements as required.